How gitserver works

-There are currently 20 gitserver instances in production on Sourcegraph Cloud.
-This is a static list made available via the
+There are currently 10 gitserver instances in production on sourcegraph.com.

 A modular hashing strategy has two important implications: repositories can only reside on exactly one gitserver, and a substantial number of repositories need to be relocated to another gitserver if the membership list changes.